qgis/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 #.
 In the same :guilabel:`Rendering` panel, set the value of
    :guilabel:`Suppress labeling of features smaller than ...` to :kbd:`5mm`
-   and note the results when you click :guilabel:`Apply`.
+   and note the results when you click :guilabel:`Apply`

    Try out different :guilabel:`Placement` settings as well.
 As we've seen before, the :guilabel:`Horizontal` option is not a good idea in this case, so let's try the :guilabel:`Curved` option instead.

 #.
 Select the :guilabel:`Curved` option in the :guilabel:`Placement` panel of
-   the :guilabel:`Layers` tab.
+   the :guilabel:`Layers` tab

 Here's the result: